Hacked traffic cameras and US intelligence: How a plot to kill Iran’s supreme leader came together

 On Saturday morning, as the US and Israel launched a massive joint strike against Iran, the system was put to use once again.

-The primary target was Iran’s now deceased supreme leader Ali Khamanei, who Israeli officials believe felt less vulnerable during daylight hours.
+The primary target was Iran’s now-deceased Supreme Leader Ali Khamenei, who Israeli officials believe felt less vulnerable during daylight hours.
 Defense Minister Israel Katz previously said that Israel did not have the opportunity to target the supreme leader in June, as he likely took shelter in underground bunkers and went silent.

 Now the opportunity had arisen to take out not just Khamenei, but also Iran’s top security and military leaders, several of whom were replacements for those Israel had killed in June.